 4. Explicit Instruction First: The approach works best when teachers explicitly model each strategy before expecting students to use them independently.
 Never assume students know how to predict, clarify, question, or summarise

-is Reciprocal Reading?
+Is Reciprocal Reading?

 Fab Four reciprocal reading strategies framework showing predict, clarify, question, and summarise methods